OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 system.
 In general values here are *merged on top* of the corresponding values on the assignment to override behaviour the assignment related settings.

+This structure provides a mapping from evaluation NTIID to a dictionary of settings with the following possible keys.

 .. list-table:: Fields
    :header-rows: 1